Azure/aaz/Commands/connectedmachine/extension/readme.md

 : The operation to delete the extension.

 - [list](/Commands/connectedmachine/extension/_list.md)
-: List operation to get all extensions of a non-Azure machine.
+: The operation to get all extensions of a Non-Azure machine.

 - [show](/Commands/connectedmachine/extension/_show.md)
-: The operation to get the extension.
+: The operation to create or update the extension.

 - [update](/Commands/connectedmachine/extension/_update.md)
-: The operation to create or update the extension
+: Update operation to create or update the extension.